stennety/mywebsite/_posts/2020-8-10-how-to-create-a-testing-culture.md

 ---
 layout: post
-title: Creating a "testing culture"
+title: How To Create a "Testing Culture"
 ---

 I love writing unit tests.
 I evangelize their value to teammates, and I'm always cultivating "testing culture" within my teams.
 I've developed several projects that have very high coverage (~95%), and those projects are my absolute favorite to work in.